Caravan Toilet Chemicals: Everything you need to know but don't want to think about

 Finally, the shutter valve on the cassette will work much better if you periodically spray it with a silicone lubricant, when the cassette is washed and dried.
 Thetford makes one, especially for the purpose.
 Don't use conventional automotive lubricants, which can damage the plastics and rubber seals.

-Luxury domestic loo paper is simply too bulky, clogging and absorbent to work well in caravan loos and septic tanks.
+Luxury domestic loo paper, such as Thetford's Aqua Soft loo roll, is simply too bulky, clogging and absorbent to work well in caravan loos and septic tanks.
 It's a small sacrifice to buy quick-dissolve paper or even to nip to the pound shop and get their cheap paper, which tends to work as well.
 You'll thank us one day, when you see someone trying to empty a cassette, leaning over the disposal point while grimly jabbing the seeping lump of blockage with a stick.

 Grey water/foul sewer